Want to Work at Camp J?

 We are looking for the best and brightest staff that want to spend their summer changing children’s lives.
 We are hiring camp counselors to lead our groups, camp advocates to work with our campers with special needs, and specialists to lead activities.
 Don’t miss out on your best summer yet!

-APPLICATIONS FOR SUMMER 2021 WILL BE AVAILABLE IN FEBRUARY
+APPLICATIONS FOR SUMMER 2022 WILL BE AVAILABLE SOON

 Camp J does not discriminate in the recruitment of employees on the basis of race, color, religion, national origin, sex, gender, sexual orientation, marital status, disability, age, or veteran status.